 - i.
-Matches will begin with the flip of a coin (or any other appropriately available method that each team Captain agree upon). - ii.
-The team winning the coin flip will have a choice of sides to begin the match. - iii.
+Matches will begin with the flip of a coin (or any other appropriately available method that each team Captain can agree upon). - ii.
+The team winning the coin flip will have a choice of sides to begin the match and also have the option of retaining the "stinger". - iii.
 Teams will switch sides after each game. - iv.
 The object of the game is to eliminate all opposing players by getting them out. - v.
-An out is achieved by: - 1.
-Hitting an opposing player with a live Dodgeball

-NOTE: Hits above the shoulders WILL count as an out.

-NOTE: Balls MUST be thrown.
-"Tagging" a person with a dodgeball does NOT constitute an out.
+An OUT is achieved by: - 1.
+Hitting an opposing player with a live Dodgeball. - a.
+Only the FIRST player that is hit by the Dodgeball is OUT (unless the Dodgeball is caught). - b.
+Hits above the shoulders WILL count as an OUT. - Balls MUST be thrown.
+"Tagging" a person with a Dodgeball does NOT constitute an OUT. - d.
+Kicking a Dodgeball does not count and the Dodgeball will not be considered LIVE.

-NOTE: Clothing is a part of the player.
-If a ball contacts the player's clothing, the player is out.
+Clothing is a part of the player.
+If a ball contacts the player's clothing, the player is OUT.

-Definition: LIVE DODGEBALL: A Dodgeball that has been thrown and has not touched anything, including the floor/ground, another ball, another player, official or other item outside of the playing field (wall, ceiling, etc)
+Definition: LIVE DODGEBALL: A Dodgeball that has been thrown and has not the floor or ground, another player, official or other item outside of the playing field (wall, ceiling, etc)

 NOTE: The hand (or fingers) holding the Dodgeball is "part of the ball" when trying to use a Dodgeball to block an opposing player's throw.
-If the player gets struck in the hand (or fingers) that is holding the Dodgeball he is NOT out.
+If the player gets struck in the hand (or fingers) that is holding the Dodgeball he is NOT OUT.